 - We have the resources and personnel to succeed in any case against any defendant.

-- Our law firm was founded on principles of compassion, innovation, and hard work.
+- We are founded on principles of compassion, innovation, and hard work.

 - Your West Palm Beach personal injury attorney will work on a contingency fee basis, meaning you won’t pay any fees unless he or she wins.